wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-2.md

     - Multiple TCP streams associated
     - Has the most traffic
     - `DESKTOP-L8C5GSJ.bluemoontuesday.com` is the local machine
-    - Most likely the top candidate for the payload and fake download site.
+    - Most likely the top candidate for the payload or C2

 - `hosted-by.csrp.host`
     - 7MB, 9076 packets
     - Ports used: `HTTP`
     - Multiple stream IDs observed
-    - Potentially related to `freedomlovestyle.life`.

 - `srv-45-125-66-252.serveroffer.net`
     - Low byte count, but the domain look suspicious
     - Ports used: `HTTPS`
     - Stream ID: 288
-    - 107kB, potential beaconing or C2
+    - 107kB,

 - `authenticatoor.org`
     - 2MB, 2470 packets